-- Open Session Recording Server Properties. - Click Add on the Storage tab. - Enter the UNC path in the format of \|\<storageaccountname>.file.core.windows.net\<fileshare> Specify a subfolder under the file share to store your recording files.
+- c) Mount the Azure file share to the host where you installed the Session Recording server. - i.
+Open Session Recording Server Properties. - ii.
+Click Add on the Storage tab. - iii.
+Enter the UNC path in the format of \|\<storageaccountname>.file.core.windows.net\<fileshare>

+Specify a subfolder under the file share to store your recording files.
 The Session Recording server then automatically creates the subfolder for you.